Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/Local_Server.rst

 Deploying XiaoZhi AI on a Local Server
 ***************************************************************

 If you prefer not to use the XiaoZhi AI server, you can also set up a simplified version of the server on your own computer.
-In this section, we will use the open-source project at https://github.com/xinnan-tech/xiaozhi-esp32-server to deploy a local server and establish a connection with the ESP32-S3.
+In this section, we will use the open-source project at https://github.com/xinnan-tech/xiaozhi-esp32-server to deploy a local server and establish a connection with the Freenove ESP32-S3 Display.

 If you encounter any bugs in the code during use, please submit an issue at https://github.com/xinnan-tech/xiaozhi-esp32-server.
 Please note that we do not have an in-depth understanding of this project and may not be able to provide extensive assistance.